Integrated Community Assessment and Support Service (ICASS)

 - Hospital at Home

-ICASS aims to improve care quality and outcomes for people.
-By enabling people to stay independent in their own home or in their community ICASS will improve the care and well-being for people in Fife.
+ICASS aims to improve the health and wellbeing of people in Fife by enabling people to stay independent in their own home or in their community wherever this is possible.

 How does it work?

-Most patients are referred to the Hospital at Home team by their GP although some may be referred following a short stay in hospital to allow them to continue their treatment in the comfort of their home.
+Patients are referred to the Hospital at Home team by their GP or hospital medical staff to allow them to continue their treatment in the comfort of their home.

-The specialist team meets regularly to ensure they are doing everything they can to help individuals stay healthy in their own home.
+The specialist team meets daily to discuss treatment and ensure they are doing everything they can to help you stay healthy at home.

-This service aims to help indivudals to stay at home however this may not be possible for everyone.
-If our specialist team do not think an individual is well enough to receive care at home, they will be admitted to hospital.
+This service helps you stay at home but this may not be possible for everyone.
+If our specialist team do not think you are well enough to receive care at home, you will be admitted to hospital.

 For more information contactNHS Fife, Switchboard